dembaBa19/Battleships/README.md

 ## Rules
 ### Intro
-1)Welcome to battleships!
+1) Welcome to battleships!
 Here are the rules of the game :

 Players each start by placing a few ships on a NxN grid.
 When we come to battle phase players take turns trying to guess where the enemy ships are.